home-assistant/home-assistant.io/source/_integrations/fyta.markdown

 The fyta {% term integration %} uses the open API of [FYTA](https://www.fyta.de) to obtain the data from your plant sensors and integrate these into Home Assistant.

 For the authentication on the FYTA-server you need your login-credentials (email and password).
-At a later stage the login via access token generated in the FYTA portal may also be supported.

 The integration provides a device for the controller interface and all plants with a Fyta Beam sensor.